-March 24, 1765 – The Quartering Act required American colonists to house British troops and supply them with food.
+March 24, 1765 – The Quartering Act required American colonists to house British troops and food.

-July 1765 – The Sons of Liberty, a secret organization opposed to the Stamp Act, is formed.
+July 1765 – The Sons of Liberty, a secret organization opposed to the Stamp Act, was formed.

 December 1765 – Over 200 Boston merchants refuse to pay the Stamp Tax.